Ircama/ELM327-emulator/README.md

 Sample usage: `obd_dictionary.py -i /dev/ttyUSB0 -c car.csv -o ObdMessage.py -v -p 10 -d 1 -n mycar`

-In general, *ELM327-emulator* should already manage all needed AT Commands within its default dictionary, so it is worthwhile removing them from the new scenario via `-t` option.
+In general, *ELM327-emulator* should already manage all needed AT Commands within its default dictionary, so in most cases it is worthwhile removing them from the new scenario via `-t` option.

 The file produced by *obd_dictionary.py* can be dynamically imported in *ELM327-emulator* through the `merge` command, which loads an *ObdMessage* dictionary and merges it with *emulator.ObdMessage*.
 Example: